-- worldwide production and demand for oil and gas; - the cost of exploring for, developing, producing and delivering oil and gas; - expectations regarding future energy prices; - advances in exploration, development and production technology; - the ability of the Organization of Petroleum Exporting Countries, or OPEC, to set and maintain production levels and pricing; - the level of production in non-OPEC countries; - international sanctions on oil-producing countries or the lifting of such sanctions; - government regulations, including restrictions on offshore transportation of oil and gas; - local and international political, economic and weather conditions; - domestic and foreign tax policies; - the development and implementation of policies to increase the use of renewable energy; - increased supply of oil and gas from onshore hydraulic fracturing and shale development, and the relative costs of offshore and onshore production of oil and gas; - worldwide economic and financial problems and any resulting decline in demand for oil and gas and, consequently, our services: - the policies of various governments regarding exploration and development of their oil and gas reserves; - · accidents, severe weather, natural disasters and other similar incidents relating to the oil and gas industry; and - the worldwide military and political environment, including uncertainty or instability resulting from an escalation or additional outbreak of armed hostilities, insurrection, or other crises in the Middle East, eastern Europe or other geographic areas, or further acts of terrorism in the United States, Europe or elsewhere, including the ongoing conflict between Russia and Ukraine.
+- worldwide production and demand for oil and gas; - the cost of exploring for, developing, producing and delivering oil and gas; - expectations regarding future energy prices; - advances in exploration, development and production technology; - the ability of OPEC to set and maintain production levels and pricing; - the level of production in non-OPEC countries; - international sanctions on oil-producing countries or the lifting of such sanctions; - government regulations, including restrictions on offshore transportation of oil and gas; - local and international political, economic and weather conditions; - domestic and foreign tax policies; - the development and implementation of policies to increase the use of renewable energy; - increased supply of oil and gas from onshore hydraulic fracturing and shale development, and the relative costs of offshore and onshore production of oil and gas; - worldwide economic and financial problems and any resulting decline in demand for oil and gas and, consequently, our services;

+- the policies of various governments regarding exploration and development of their oil and gas reserves; - accidents, severe weather, natural disasters and other similar incidents relating to the oil and gas industry; and - the worldwide military and political environment, including uncertainty or instability resulting from an escalation or additional outbreak of armed hostilities, insurrection, or other crises in the Middle East, eastern Europe or other geographic areas, or further acts of terrorism in the United States, Europe or elsewhere, including the conflicts between Russia and Ukraine and between Israel and Hamas.

 Lower oil and gas prices have negatively affected, and could continue to negatively affect, the offshore drilling sector and have resulted, and could continue to result, in reduced exploration and drilling.
-These reductions in commodity prices have reduced the demand for drilling units.
-Continued weakness in oil and gas prices may result in an excess supply of drilling units and intensify competition in the industry, which may result in drilling units, particularly older and lower specification drilling units, being idle for long periods of time.
-We cannot predict the future level of demand for drilling units or future conditions of the oil and gas industry.
+These reductions in commodity prices have reduced the demand for drilling rigs.
+Continued weakness in oil and gas prices may result in an excess supply of drilling rigs and intensify competition in the industry, which may result in drilling rigs, particularly older and lower specification drilling rigs, being idle for long periods of time.
+We cannot predict the future level of demand for drilling rigs or future conditions of the oil and gas industry.

 As an example of the volatility in oil prices, Brent fell to \$9 per barrel in April 2020 before a recovery in oil and gas prices toward the end of 2020-early 2021 and continuing through part of 2022, during which time Brent rose above \$120 per barrel, and fell to \$82 per barrel in December 2022.
+In 2023, oil prices averaged \$83 per barrel, down from an average of \$101 per barrel in 2022 as global markets adjusted to new trade dynamics as global crude oil demand fell short of expectations, offsetting the impacts from OPEC+ crude oil supply curbs.
 However, there is no guarantee that the oil and gas price recovery will be sustained.
 Prices can continue to fluctuate and there may be longer periods of lower prices.

 The supply of rigs in the market has, as a result of longer periods of significant fluctuations in oil and gas prices, continued to outweigh the demand.
-This trend may continue, and therefore have a damping effect on utilization levels and dayrates across all segments in 2023.
+This trend may continue, and therefore have a damping effect on utilization levels and dayrates across all segments in 2024.